pcm720/nhddl/README.md

 To use NHDDL:
 - Get the [latest `nhddl.elf`](https://github.com/pcm720/nhddl/releases)
 - Copy `nhddl.elf` to your memory card or storage device wherever you want.
-- _Additional step if you need only some of the available modes_:
+- _Additional step if you need only some of the available modes or MX4SIO support_:
   Modify `nhddl.yaml` [accordingly](#launcher-configuration-file) and copy it next to `nhddl.elf`
 - Get the [latest Neutrino release](https://github.com/rickgaiser/neutrino/releases/tag/latest)
 - Copy Neutrino folder to the root of your PS2 memory card or your storage device.